 As with any surgery, you’re going to need time to recover.
 Patients can typically return to work 10-14 days after their facelift.
 Bruising and swelling is a normal part of the recovery process.
 You should make sure you have the time to take off of work and allow for a healthy and comfortable recovery before signing up for a facelift.

 If you feel comfortable with all the things we’ve been talking about above, then you may be a great candidate for a facelift.
-Schedule a consultation with Dr. Keith Ladner to discuss your goals and determine if a facelift is right for you.
-Call the office today at (303) 253-7686 or go online to schedule a consultation.
+Meet with Dr. Keith Ladner to discuss your goals and determine if a facelift is right for you.
+Call the office today at (303) 253-7686 or go online to request a consultation.
 We look forward to hearing from you!